This program has now ended. We’ve replaced it with our participatory budgeting process. The below is left for the historical record only.

 We have all felt the impact of COVID-19 on our lives, and this crisis has reinforced the need for mutual support and co-operation.

 As the scale of this crisis became clear, we at Cooperative Power worked through what we could do to help build solidarity.
 The way we work is that we pass wholesale energy usage costs through to our customer members for a small membership charge.
-From this membership, we get $50 in revenue per customer per year which helps us fight the fight for a democratic and renewable energy future on behalf of our union and community members.
+From this membership, we get $50 in revenue per customer per year which goes to our mission to fight for a democratic and renewable energy future for all.

 Every single customer member will get an annual $50 solidarity credit.